 Search Engine Optimization, or SEO, is essential to the marketing success of modern businesses.
 We help companies develop SEO strategies that attract organic website traffic and generate high-quality leads.
-This SEO audit has been specifically prepared for bahamas.com
+This SEO audit has been specifically prepared for bahamas.com.

 Traffic Analysis:

-have done an analysis of the website and found that there is a slight improvement in website traffic as compared to 2020. here are lots of SEO opportunities to increase website traffic.
+We have done an analysis of the website and found that there is a slight improvement in website traffic as compared to 2020.
+There are lots of SEO opportunities to increase website traffic.